Pulled pork

-Pulled pork is an American barbecue dish, more specifically a dish of the Southern U.S., based on shredded barbecued pork shoulder.
+Pulled pork is an American barbecue dish, more specifically a dish of the Southern United States, based on shredded barbecued pork shoulder.
 It is typically slow-smoked over wood (usually outdoors); indoor variations use a slow cooker.
 The meat is then shredded manually and mixed with a sauce.
 It may be served on bread as a sandwich, or eaten on its own.

 Preparation

 Pulled pork, almost always a shoulder cut, is commonly slow-cooked by first applying a dry rub, then smoking over wood.
-A non-barbecue method uses a slow cooker, a domestic oven, or an electric pressure cooker (such as an Instant Pot).
+A non-barbecue method uses a slow cooker, a domestic oven, or an electric pressure cooker.